amir-398/react-native-chill-ui/CONTRIBUTING.md

-# Contributing to Chill UI
+# Contributing to ChillUI

-Thank you for your interest in contributing to Chill UI! 🎉
+Thank you for your interest in contributing to ChillUI! 🎉

 ## 📋 Table of Contents